Water Quality, Filtration & Testing

 Buying Guide

-When we choose an iron filter for well water, we need to look at several key factors.
-The right filter depends on our specific water conditions and household needs.
+When you choose an iron filter for well water, you need to look at several key factors.
+The right filter depends on your specific water conditions and household needs.

 Water Testing Requirements

-We must test our water first.
-This tells us how much iron we need to remove.
+You should test your water first.
+This shows how much iron you need to remove.

 Most filters work best with iron levels between 3-15 ppm.
-We should also check our water’s pH level.
+You should also check your water’s pH level.

 Most iron filters need a pH between 6.5-8.5 to work properly.